WebBluetoothCG/web-bluetooth/charter.md

 The group will conduct all of its technical work in public.

 Discussions MAY take place on the group's [public mailing list](http://lists.w3.org/Archives/Public/public-web-bluetooth/).
-Other discussions take place using Issues in the group's [GitHub repository](https://github.com/WebBluetoothCG/).
+Other discussions MAY take place using Issues in the group's [GitHub repository](https://github.com/WebBluetoothCG/).
+Other contributions MAY be also be directly posted to the contrib list.
 For convenience, GitHub issues and pull requests will be archived to the group's [public-web-bluetooth-contrib/](http://lists.w3.org/Archives/Public/public-web-bluetooth-contrib/) list.
-Other contributions MAY be directly posted to the contrib list.

 Meetings MAY be restricted to Community Group participants, but a public summary or minutes MUST be posted to the group's public mail list.